hstocks/wargames/ethernaut/05_token/README.md

   }
 ```

 The calculation can underflow which will pass the check.
 This means if we try to transfer more money than we have available then we will succeed.
-Interestingly we have to set the _to to a *different* address to `msg.sender`, otherwise we underflow and then overflow, and arrive at our original value.
+Importantly we have to set the \_to parameter to a *different* address from `msg.sender`, otherwise we underflow and then overflow, and arrive back at our original value.
 For this I just used the address of the contract (`instance`)

 ```javascript
 await sendTransaction({